owenvickery/umbrella_sampling/README.md

 interval between umbrella windows in nm eg 0.05 spaces a window every 0.5 Angstroms (flag -int)

-window offset, if you have 100 windows already enter 100. the script will write windows from 101 onwards (flag -offset
+window offset, if you have 100 windows already, enter 100. the script will write windows from 101 onwards (flag -offset

-If you wish to make the tpr files in addition (flag -tpr): the mdp file needs to be specified (flag -mdp) the topology file needs to be specified (flag -p) the index file needs to be specified (flag -n)
+If you do notwish to make the tpr files (flag -tpr): the mdp file needs to be specified (flag -mdp) the topology file needs to be specified (flag -p) the index file needs to be specified (flag -n)

-If you wish to only make snapshots ommit the -tpr flag. if you wish to skip energy minimisation use -min flag
+if you wish to skip energy minimisation use -min flag